Ex-General Re, AIG execs may settle criminal case

-May 25 Four former executives at Berkshire Hathaway Inc's General Re Corp and one at American International Group Inc are in talks to settle a long-running criminal case accusing them of engineering a reinsurance transaction that fraudulently boosted AIG's loss reserves.
+Four former executives at Berkshire Hathaway Inc's (BRKa.N) (BRKb.N) General Re Corp and one at American International Group Inc (AIG.N) are in talks to settle a long-running criminal case accusing them of engineering a reinsurance transaction that fraudulently boosted AIG's loss reserves.

 The talks were disclosed in a Thursday court filing, nearly 10 months after the 2nd U.S. Circuit Court of Appeals in New York overturned the defendants' convictions, citing errors by the judge handling their six-week trial in 2008.